rovitotv/DigitalFreedomWithRaspberryPI/introduction.md

 This guide will refer you to other sources of documentation especially hardware and network setup.
 As time permits I may add suggestions on hardware and network setup.

+## Prerequisites

+### The Command Line

+A guide like this requires extensive knowledge of the Linux command line.
+The fact is Linux is based on Unix and Unix (therefore by extension Linux) needs to be operated from the command line.
+The Linux command line is extremely powerful and if you have never used the command line before and you spend the time to learn it you will come to appreciate its power and simplicity.
+Teaching readers the command line is beyond the scope of this guide but I will point you to an excellent free reference called  [The Linux Command Line](http://linuxcommand.org/tlcl.php).
+I highly recommend `The Linux Command Line` but it is an in-depth book if you read chapters 1 - 10 that should cover most of the ground you need to understand to complete this guide.
+The skills you learn in this guide and the book `The Linux Command Line` will serve you well in using a computer.

+### A Text Editor

+After the command line the next thing to master as a prerequisite to this book is a text editor.
+A text editor is used to edit configuration files which are prevalent in Linux systems.
+The Raspberry Pi Operating System Raspbian includes nano which is a good editor to get started but any self respected Linux geek will use vi.
+Some people might recommend emacs.
+Both vi and emacs are powerful editors that once again will serve you well not only for this guide but mastering computers.  `The Linux Command Line` book recommended above also includes a chapter on vi, see chapter 12.